News

 Julie Riley

 Julie manages the contractual and financial aspect of all of our projects as well as assisting with client management and liaison.
 Internally she also oversees the resourcing of projects and other organisational and administrative aspects of the day to day running of Nick Bell Design.
 She joined us in 2006 to oversee the Finance, HR, Legal/Commercial and Administration aspects of the company.
 Her experience equips her with knowledge of the business and the skills for communicating well with people both internal and external to the company.
 Julie keeps our projects and working relationships on track.
 She has a musical background as a performing/recording artist, following which she worked for six years within the cultural sector of the design industry in both administration and PR roles.
 Most of this time was spent working for Casson Mann, the museum and gallery exhibition designers, with whom we have collaborated regularly for many years.
 Born near Southend in 1968, Julie lives in central London with her husband and their three children.
-Her passions are still music, live performance, literature, East Sussex (especially the seaside), people and connecting with communities.
+Her passions are still music, (writing, recording and live performance) being outdoors, people and connecting with communities.

 Memberships